Skip to main content

 • Scholars should bring confirmation of their affiliation such as a résumé or student identification card, and if applicable, a letter from the supervising professor describing the project on which they are working.
 Access is considered scholarly if the individual is working on an unpaid project, such as a term paper, a graduate document, or a professional presentation.
 In general there is no fee when research is conducted in person (other fees apply).
 There is a fee, however, if research is conducted by NWIC staff.

-Built Environment (Access Unrestricted)
+Built-Environment (Access Unrestricted)

 The NWIC’s built environment library is currently unrestricted.
-The public is encouraged to make use of the NWIC’s extensive built environment database in order to learn more about the history of their community.
+The public is encouraged to make use of the NWIC’s extensive built-environment database in order to learn more about the history of their community.
 In general, there is no charge for this research (other fees apply).
-Cultural Resources Consultants, working on paid projects, however are charged an hourly fee, whether research is conducted in person or by NWIC staff.
+Cultural resources consultants, working on paid projects, however are charged an hourly fee, whether research is conducted in person or by NWIC staff.

-The NWIC’s Continued Commitment to the Digital Transition
+Continued Commitment to the Digital Transition

-As of January 9, 2020, paper maps have been archived for resources and reports for the following counties (for more info on the status of electronic data at other ICs, see the list at OHP's website):
+As of January 9, 2020, paper maps have been archived for resources and reports for the following counties (for more info on the status of electronic data at other ICs, see the list at OHP website):

 • Alameda (ALA)